It takes a village

 “It’s one thing to be a go-getter.
-It’s another thing to be a go-getter who can inspire and collaborate with others,” says Sara Gordon, VP, Gardens.
+It’s another thing to be a go-getter who can inspire and collaborate with others,” Sara says.
 “No one can do it alone.
 It takes a village.”

 Here is a sampling of the cross-functional teams: